Dysautonomia is the medical term for when the autonomic nervous system (ANS) does not work properly. Types include NCS and POTS.

 - becoming easily exhausted by exercise

-Apart from auto-immune factors, conditions that have been linked to POTS or POTS-like symptoms include:
+Apart from autoimmune factors, conditions that doctors link to POTS or POTS-like symptoms include:

 - some genetic disorders or abnormalities

-- Ehlers-Danlos Syndrome, a collagen protein disorder than can lead to joint hypermobility and “stretchy” veins
+- Ehlers-Danlos syndrome, a collagen protein disorder that can lead to joint hypermobility and “stretchy” veins

-- infections such as Epstein-Barr virus, Lyme disease, extra-pulmonary mycoplasma pneumonia, and hepatitis C
+- infections, such as mononucleosis, Lyme disease, extrapulmonary mycoplasma pneumonia, or hepatitis C

-- toxicity from alcoholism, chemotherapy, and heavy metal poisoning
+- toxicity from alcohol use disorder, chemotherapy, or heavy metal poisoning

 Multiple system atrophy

-MSA is not hereditary or contagious, and it is not related to MS. Researchers know little else about what may cause MSA.
-As a result, there is no cure and no treatment.
-This is because of its slow progression.
+MSA is neither hereditary nor contagious, and it is not related to multiple sclerosis.
+Researchers know little else about what may cause MSA.
+As a result, there is currently no cure and no specific treatment options.

-Treatment can, however, manage specific symptoms through lifestyle changes and medications.
+However, people can manage certain symptoms through lifestyle changes and medications.

-The damaged spine prevents pain messages from reaching the brain.
+In AD, the damaged spine prevents pain messages from reaching the brain.
 The ANS reacts inappropriately, producing severe spikes in blood pressure.
+The symptoms include:

 - blotchy skin